piyushsachdeva/CKA-2024/Resources/Day07/task.md

 - Use that YAML to create a new pod with the name nginx-new.

 **Task3**
-- Apply the below YAML and fix the errors
+- Apply the below YAML and fix the errors, including all the commands that you run during the troubleshooting and the error message

 ```YAML
 apiVersion: v1